TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 ![!Subtitle Options](images/qs-subtitles-options.png)

 1. Where you want your subtitles it's recommended to put them `AlongSide Media File`.
-1. If you want to upgrade preciously downloaded subtitles.
+1. If you want to upgrade previously downloaded subtitles.
 1. How many days to go back in history to upgrade them.
 1. If you want to upgrade manually downloaded subtitles.